 Strategies for crossing the Channel

 Even for our most experienced travellers, the Channel looks a formidable stretch of water.
-Most of our members prefer to minimize the risks of getting wet by choosing to cross the channel at its narrowest point, from Dover to Cap Gris Nez.
-This is only just over 20 miles and if crossed at reasonable altitude the risk of ditching is very small.
+Most of our members prefer to minimise the risks of getting wet by choosing to cross the channel at its narrowest point, from Dover to Cap Gris Nez.
+This is only just over 20 miles, and if crossed at reasonable altitude, the risk of ditching is very small.

 2. Altitude: Connected with weather of course.
 There is a maximum altitude of FL065 for the sector from the UK to the mid-channel international boundary.
 If you can secure this height, or somewhere near it, then the prospects of having to ditch are very small, subject to 3 below.

 3. Knowing the points of no-return and safe glide: This will be determined by the strength and direction of the wind, your glide rate at optimum speed and the altitude you are flying at when the engine stops.WFAeC has produced a program called WindTrig which enables these decision points to be assessed.
 The program is currently hosted HERE and runs in Microsoft XL.
 It is provided on a no liability basis.

 4. Radio contact: Maintaining a radio dialogue with an ATC unit is a good safety recommendation.
 On the UK side of the FIR international boundary the usual choice will be London Information or Headcorn Radio, an A/G service only, are happy for you to stay on their frequency until mid channel is reached.
 On the French side of the FIR boundary, French regulations officially require you to make first contact with Lille Information, but some UK pilots prefer to speak to Calais Tower or to Le Touquet Tower.
 We do not quote the current frequencies here as they change from time to time and are best checked in the Airfield plates section.